mimoccc/countly-sdk-xamarin/README.md

 ##About Xamarin SDK

 This repository includes the Countly Xamarin SDK.
-It hasu support for the following:
+It has support for the following:

 * Basic analytics
+* Push notifications

 Upcoming features:

+* Referral tracking (September 15)
+* Crash reports (September 15)
-*
+* User profiles (September 15)

 ### Other Github resources ###